duyet/blog/content/posts/2015/2015-09-16-git-19-tips-for-everyday-git-use.md

 4. Push the clean branch to remote, when ready

 [![git-commit-amend](http://www.alexkras.com/wp-content/uploads/git-commit-amend.gif)](http://www.alexkras.com/wp-content/uploads/git-commit-amend.gif)
 If you are working on your own branch, you can fix commits even after you have pushed, you would just have to do a `git push -f` (-f stands for force), which would over-ride the history.
 But you **WOULD NOT want to do this** on a branch that is **being used by other people** (as discussed in rebase section above).
-At that point, a “typo” commit, might be your best bet.
+At that point, a "typo" commit, might be your best bet.
 [https://www.blogger.com/null](https://www.blogger.com/null)

 ## 9. Three stages in git, and how to move between them ##